Kornel90/powerbi-portfolio/Data_Model_SSAS/5_Load_model_to_PowerBI.md

+# 5.Connecting SSAS Tabular Model to Power BI
 ---

-# Connecting SSAS Tabular Model to Power BI

 This guide outlines how to connect a deployed SSAS Tabular model to Power BI for reporting and visualization.
 The connection enables real-time analytics on processed data from SQL Server via SSAS.

 ---